 That is not to say that today’s winners will retain their market-leading positions.
 Just as Microsoft was considered a tech dinosaur and a value stock eight or nine years ago, today’s dominant firms could be tomorrow’s Nokia or Blackberry.

 “Technology exists in a constant state of creative disruption,” said James Carthew, founder of investment research firm QuotedData.
 “What was once cutting edge can soon become obsolete – take MySpace and Friends Reunited versus Facebook as an example or Ask Jeeves versus Google.”

-For Jean Matterson, a partner at Rossie House Investment Management, each stock should be valued on its merit.
+For Jean Matterson, a former partner at Rossie House Investment Management, each stock should be valued on its merit.

 “It is important to understand the underlying companies,” she said.
 “Microsoft was a pioneer in computer software but is now almost seen as a commodity, and as such has a more modest rating [than other large tech stocks].
 Vodafone was once a go-go stock but is also now perceived as a commodity – in its day it was a creator of new technology.”

 She prefers the risk/reward profile of some of the smaller tech companies, which can have exponential growth, but whose technology may also fail.

 If shrewd stock-picking is important, so too is avoiding overconcentration in a sector that is growing in dominance – and faces several looming risks.

 1. Tougher regulation